mongodb/docs/source/reference/glossary.rst

       .. seealso:: ":doc:`/core/sharding`."

    Sharding
-      A database architecture where the data corpus is split among a cluster of system to enable horizontal scaling.
-MongoDB added support for automatic shading in version 1.6 (TODO) See :term:`shard`.
+      A database architecture that splist the data corpus among a cluster of system to enable horizontal scaling.
+MongoDB added support for automatic shading in version 1.6 See :term:`shard`.

       .. seealso:: ":doc:`/core/sharding`."

    shard cluster
-      A collection of MongoDB instances with a dataset partitioned or ":term:`sharded <sharding>`" among a set of nodes.
+      A collection of MongoDB instances with a dataset partitioned or ":term:`sharded <sharding>`" among a set of instances.

       .. seealso:: ":doc:`/core/sharding`."

    partition
-      A distributed system architecture that splits resource (i.e. data corpus) between a number of independent
-      systems. :term:`Sharding` is an example of partitioning.
+      A distributed system architecture that splits resources (i.e. the entire contents of a database between a number of independent systems. :term:`Sharding` is an example of partitioning.

    mongod
       :program:`mongod` is the :term:`daemon` that runs MongoDB database